Back to Top

 But, what if you don’t have the background or knowledge to design your quilt?
 Then you “have to” design your own quilt.

 Some of the skills that you need to have is the ability to balance color.
-You need to understand the direction of movement of your T-shirts.
+You also need to understand the direction of movement of your T-shirts.
 You need to know what might get cut off based on its location in the quilt.

 Generally, most people are able to design their quilt well enough.
 After all, it is just a checker board.
 Dark, light, dark, light.
 But you many not feel comfortable with the design process.